-Osteosarcoma is extremely rare under the age of three years and gradually increases with age, with two thirds of childhood cases occurring in the 10 to 14 year age group.
-Incidence is similar in girls and boys up to age 14 years but a male excess emerges at around 15 to 16 years.
-This male excess arises earlier in Ewing sarcoma of bone (at 10 to 14 years).
+Osteosarcoma is extremely rare under the age of three years and gradually increases with age, with two thirds of childhood cases occurring in the 10-14 year age group.
+Incidence is similar in girls and boys up to age 14 years but a male excess emerges at around 15-16 years.
+This male excess arises earlier in Ewing sarcoma of bone (at 10-14 years).

 In addition to these childhood cases, a further 45 teenagers and young adults (15 to 24 years) are diagnosed with osteosarcoma every year in the UK.

 65 out of 100 children (65%) with osteosarcoma survive for 5 years or more after diagnosis in the UK.

 Patients with localized disease can expect 5-year survival rates as high as 60–78%, but survival drops to 20–30% for those with metastatic disease

 Osteosarcoma in patients younger than 12 years old without metastases have similar prognosis as adolescent and young adults.